top of page

 Contains a blend of the following Lacto-bacteria and yeast: Lactococcus lactis ssp. cremoris, Lactococcus lactis ssp.lactis, Lactococcus lactis ssp. lactis biovar diacetylactis, S. Thermophilus, Lactobacillus Bulgaricus, Lactobacillus kefir, Lactobacillus parakefir, Saccharomyces cerevisiae, Kluyveromyces lactis.

-The texture depends on the temperature of incubation.
+The texture depends on the temperature of the incubation.

 If you incubate at room temperature - the texture will be more liquid.
-If you incubate with yogurt maker - the texture will be more yoghurt like.
+If you incubate with a yogurt maker - the texture will be more yogurt-like.

 After a few re-cultivations with ready kefir and milk, you should start noticing small grains.
 You can separate them at this stage and use them as a starter.
 The grains gradually will increase in size and number and will become your own :)